coralproject/talk/docs/docs/comment-embed.md

 - data-allowReplies

 When set to `"true"`, a reply button will appear with the embedded comment to encourage additional discussion on that specific comment or story.
 When set to `"false"`, reply buttons will not appear.
+When `data-allowReplies` is not present, it will default to the admin configuration.

 - data-reactionLabel